Hi, it’s Tani from the Kamiuma store.

 “A road bike for those who doesn’t need a drop bar.”

-From here, let’s move on to the frame details with Grant’s descriptions.
+Let’s move on to the frame details with Grant’s descriptions.

-(The head badge is galloping horse legs.)
+(The head badge is a design of galloping horse legs.)

 -Like all Rivendells, it fits racks, too, but it’s not a touring bike.
 YES you can tour on it, but we designed it for road riding with minimal loads—say, up to ten pounds.
 Easily fendered, so you can ride it all year long.